toopher/toopher-dotnet/README.md

 // With a pairing id and terminal name AuthenticationRequest auth = api.Authenticate(pairing.id, "my computer");
-// With a username and requester specified terminal id AuthenticationRequest auth = api.Authenticate("username", "requesterSpecifiedId");
+// With a username and requester specified terminal id AuthenticationRequest auth = api.Authenticate("username", requesterSpecifiedId: "requesterSpecifiedId");

 // Once they've responded you can then check the status auth.RefreshFromServer();